Environmental Protection Agency (EPA).

 i.
 The toxicity database for fluazinam is complete.

-iii.
+iv.
 There are no residual uncertainties identified in the exposure databases.
-The acute and chronic dietary food exposure assessments were performed based on 100 PCT for all commodities.
-Additionally, the acute assessment is based on tolerance-level residues for all commodities, and the chronic assessment is based on tolerance-level residues for all commodities except apple (for which the average field trial value was used).
-These assumptions result in high-end estimates of dietary exposure.
-EPA made conservative (protective) assumptions in the ground water and surface water modeling used to assess exposure to fluazinam in drinking water.
+The dietary food exposure assessments were performed based on 100 PCT and tolerance-level residues for all commodities except apples, where anticipated residues were used in the chronic assessment.
+EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to fluazinam and its transformation products in drinking water.
 EPA used similarly conservative assumptions to assess post-application exposure of children.
-Incidental oral exposure of toddlers is not expected from any use pattern for fluazinam.
 These assessments will not underestimate the exposure and risks posed by fluazinam.

 E. Aggregate Risks and Determination of Safety